HazardousPeach/hazardouspeach.github.io/_posts/2017-09-09-herbgrind-8-the-local-machine-in-practice.md

 Putting it All Together
 -----------------------

-To give the user as complete a picture of the error's impact as possible, we want to tell them, for each observation:
+To give the user the most complete picture of the error's impact, we want to tell them, for each observation:

 1. How often it happened
 2. Which operations with high local error flowed into it